BuildOnViction/gitbook/faq/masternode-and-voting/masternode.md

 Yes.
 Token holders can stake VIC and receive rewards.

-To stake VIC you need to vote for Masternode Candidates by sending VIC to each candidates specific voting-address using the official governance Dapp TomoMaster.
+To stake VIC you need to vote for Masternode Candidates by sending VIC to each candidates specific voting-address using the official governance Dapp VicMaster.
 The top-150 most voted will become Masternodes.
 Token holders can also un-vote Candidates, but the tokens will be locked for the next 96 epochs / 8,640 blocks (approx. 48 hours) after the un-voting.

 Masternode token deposits and all tokens used to vote for Masternodes will enter the staking program, and earn block rewards in each epoch, plus any fees.
 Tokens used to vote for candidates that do not become Masternodes will not earn staking rewards.